 Comments received from the public contributed to refining the study approach, which focused on maximizing placement of substation and transmission line facilities in areas providing opportunities and minimizing placement of facilities in areas where the facilities may conflict with existing or planned land uses, or environmental resources.
 The project team developed a large network of potential routes and a target siting area for the new substation.
 This information was then shared with the CWG and also with the public during the second public open house in January 2020.

 Considering the comments, the siting and routing criteria, engineering criteria and costs, the project team has systematically screened and compared the transmission line route alternatives and narrowed the number of route alternatives presented during the third public open house in June 2020.
-Project materials presented at the November 2019, January 2020, and June 2020 public open houses are posted for review on this website on the Public Outreach webpage.
+The preferred and alternative routes and substation sites were presented at an public open house in September 2020.
+The proposed route and substation site were presented at the May 2021 open House.
+Project materials presented at each public open house are posted for review on the website on the Public Outreach page.

 Challenges caused by the COVID-19 pandemic prompted Xcel Energy to adapt and modify the in-person open house to be virtual meetings in a town-hall style.
 Please refer to the Public Outreach page of this website to view videos and materials from the public Open House meetings.